DSL vs. Cable vs. Fiber: The Big Three Broadband Technologies

 Cable technology uses a coaxial cable to deliver internet and TV service.
 Coaxial cables are similar to the copper phone lines described above but they use a different outer material that allows the signal to travel further without needing to be amplified as much along the way.

 Like copper telephone lines, coax cables work by allowing an electrical signal to travel through the copper part of the cable.
 When the signal reaches your home, a modem takes the electrical signal and turns it into a digital format that can be understood by your devices.
 Yes, that means that your favorite TV show’s audio and video is sent to your house as nothing more than a simple electrical signal.

 What is fiber optics?

-Fiber optics uses light, rather than an electrical signal, to transmit data along thin glass strands that are bundled together into a cable.
+Fiber optics uses light to transmit data along thin glass strands that are bundled together into a cable.
 This means that information can travel at close to the speed of light.
-Unlike the copper wires used by DSL and cable technology, fiber optic cables can carry a signal at full strength across incredible distances without any boosters along the way.
+Fiber optic cables can carry a signal at full strength across incredible distances without any boosters along the way.